Indiana National Guard bolsters long-term care COVID-19 testing

 |0

-This work, Indiana National Guard bolsters long-term care COVID-19 testing [Image 4 of 4], by SSgt Justin Andras, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Indiana National Guard bolsters long-term care COVID-19 testing, by SSgt Justin Andras, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT